 When two or more upstream lanes are connected to a single downstream lane, a merging area is defined.
 In the merging area, additional caution is required on the part of motorists because vehicles from the two lanes may need to co-ordinate with each other.
 Merging is classified into (1) priority merging and (ii) non-priority merging.
 Priority merging includes merging from minor streets to major streets.
 Non-priority merging typically occurs at the downstream of toll plazas and lane drops on freeways.

 For Non-Priority merge lanes two or more lanes come together (aka a lane drop) with no stop or give way designation for either lane.
 Merging is carried out on a “first come -first go” basis.
-This creates a high potential for side swipes and rear end accidents thus careful communication and knowledge of merging practices is essential.
-Cayman’s only non-priority merge lane can be found at the northern approach of the North Sound Roundabout in the vicinity of the Tortuga Rum Factory and the MIRCO centre.
+This type of merge is commonly referred to as a 'zipper merge' in some jurisdictions.
+Zipper Merges create a high potential for side swipes and rear end accidents thus careful communication and knowledge of merging practices is essential.

 A merging area consists of an upstream area (e.g. 300ft) and downstream area (e.g. 200 ft).
 An upstream merging area vehicle (i.e. vehicle E) is tagged as a merging vehicle.
 Vehicle B in figure 1 is shown making an acceptable merge manoeuvre in the downstream area.
 Vehicles are no longer considered as merging once they leave the merge area (as with vehicle A)